hardisj/erinsaudiocorner/content/english/loudspeakers/Mesanovic_CDM65.md

 ## Parting / Random Thoughts

 See video linked above for subjective and objective analysis.
 But just a couple notes:
 * Killer speaker at a real good price.
 Cardioid mode is a treat to have when you are limited in space and otherwise have to place the speaker near the backwall.
-Using these speaker in cardioid mode lowers the "boomy", midrange-heavy sound that placing a speaker near the wall typically results in.
+Using these speakers in cardioid mode lowers the "boomy", midrange-heavy sound that placing a speaker near the wall typically results in.
 What you wind up with a more neutral male and female vocal even when not ideally placed (i.e., typically you'd want to place speakers about 1 meter from the rear wall; you don't have to worry about that when cardioid mode is engaged on these speakers).
 * Excellent linearity from 36Hz to 20kHz with response being about ±1.25dB from 40Hz to 16kHz.
 * Excellent horizontal directivity.
 * Horizontal radiation is pretty much where I prefer it to be at about ±60° on average.